addyosmani/backbone-fundamentals/chapters/18-appendix.md

 * The presenter in MVP better describes the ```Backbone.View``` (the layer between View templates and the data bound to it) than a controller does
 * The model fits ```Backbone.Model``` (it isn't that different from the classical MVC "Model")
-* The views best represent templates (e.g Handlebars/Mustache markup templates)
+* The views best represent templates (e.g. Handlebars/Mustache markup templates)

 A response to this could be that the view can also just be a View (as per MVC) because Backbone is flexible enough to let it be used for multiple purposes.
 The V in MVC and the P in MVP can both be accomplished by ```Backbone.View``` because they're able to achieve two purposes: both rendering atomic components and assembling those components rendered by other views.